 EDNY LBR Rule 9006-1 TIME FOR SERVICE AND FILING OF MOTIONS AND ANSWERING PAPERS requires, inter alia, that “(ii) any answering papers shall be served so as to be received at least 7 days before the hearing date...
 Untimely papers may not be considered by the Court.”

-Motions on Judge Trust’s calendars which are not opposed as required by EDNY LBR 9006-1 shall be deemed unopposed motions, including motions by the Chapter 13 Trustee to dismiss cases and motions for relief from stay, and may be granted by the Court without the need for an appearance, provided that the moving party files with the Court a Certificate of No Objection at least 3 business days prior to the scheduled hearing date.
+Motions on Judge Trust’s calendars which are not opposed as required by EDNY LBR 9006-1 shall be deemed unopposed motions, including motions by the Chapter 13 Trustee to dismiss cases and motions for relief from stay, and may be granted by the Court without the need for an appearance, provided that the moving party files with the Court a Certificate of No Objection at least three (3) business days prior to the scheduled hearing date.
 The Certificate of No Objection shall include the date of the filing and service of the motion, the deadline for filing an objection thereto, and a representation that (i) the motion was filed and served in a timely fashion, (ii) no objection has been filed or served on the movant, (iii) there is no objection, responsive pleading or request for a hearing with respect to the motion on the docket, and (iv) movant is aware of no informal objection.
 Following receipt of the Certificate of No Objection, the Court may enter an order granting the motion without further pleading, hearing or request.
-In the event the Court determines a hearing is necessary, the hearing shall be scheduled for a date after April 24, 2020.
+In the event the Court determines a hearing is necessary, the hearing shall be scheduled for a date after May 1, 2020.
 A form of Certificate of No Objection which shall be utilized in these circumstances can be found on the Court’s website under Judge Trust’ tab, “Form Orders.”

 All other procedures: